 News publishers provide must-have content for the platforms to capture viewers.
 Between 16% and 40% of Google search results are news content.
 Publishers deserve fair compensation for the value they offer.
-By not paying them fairly for their content, Big Tech has driven many local outlets out of business.
-Big Tech companies have too much economic and political power in society, especially over the news industry.

 Amount of U.S. digital ad revenue captured by Google and Facebook.